AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // worth noting to learn more on this from different
 // languages.
 //
+// In Rust, this is probably known as fold
+// i.e. repeated re-assignment of entity that results in
+// another version of entity
+//
 // TODO:
 // !!Help Needed!! ??Contributors??
 //